wikimedia/design-codex/packages/codex-docs/docs/style-guide/data-visualization.md

 A clear, descriptive title and any necessary subtitles or contextual information help define what the chart is showing.
 - `@color-emphasized` should be used in chart titles.
-- `@color-subtle` should be used for any necesary chart descriptions.
+- `@color-subtle` should be used for any necessary chart descriptions.

 #### Plot Area